Sponsor a child in Cape Verde

 For over three decades, our charity has been helping children in Cape Verde live a better life.
 Unfavourable conditions for many children, including forced child labour, mean that our work is important in helping children get a stable childhood.

-With SOS Children, you can help orphaned and abandoned children in Cape Verde by sponsoring a child:
+With SOS Children's Villages, you can help orphaned and abandoned children in Cape Verde by sponsoring a child:

 A challenging climate but life is improving